-Many business leaders strive to encourage creativity – in effective to end up with a team of innovative thinkers and problem solvers.
+Many business leaders strive to encourage creativity – hoping to end up with a dream team of innovative thinkers and problem solvers.
 In the day-in, day-out grind of the business workweek, it can be difficult to keep your team’s minds active and engaged.
-Try these space design changes to encourage creativity.
+Try these workspace design changes.

-- ) Bring the outdoors in.
 Nature has a restorative, relaxing, and refreshing effect that can relieve stress and depression, and bolster mental health.
-It doesn’t have to be an extreme effort, either — a few potted plants will be enough to add green to the office.
+It doesn’t have to be an extreme effort, either — a few potted plants will be enough to add green to the office

 Getting your team to work together and think together is a valuable ability.
 If your employees are always confined to their own offices or their own desks, chances are they’re not doing a lot of communicating with the people around them.
 Try these simple changes to promote collaboration.

-- ) Set up a community table.
-The big open table isn’t just for meetings anymore — it’s for working, too.
-According to Fast Company, the community table makes the workplace “more relaxed, more congenial and collaborative.”
+The big open table isn’t just for meetings anymore — it’s for work, too.
+According to Fast Company, the community table makes the workplace “more relaxed, more congenial, and collaborative.”

-- ) Get rid of permanent layouts.
 Confining people to cubicles cuts them off from the rest of their peers, as does confining them to their own desks.
-Giving your employees flexibility in where they work can create a “dynamic and collaborative workplace.”
+Giving your employees flexibility in where they work can create a more dynamic and collaborative workplace.

 Making your employees more productive is a delicate art — you can’t just push them to produce more, or the quality of work will suffer.
 Small changes to free up the mind and decrease stress are easy and intuitive.
 Try these little things around the office.

-- ) Get good lighting.
 Bad lighting can strain your eyes as well as your mind.
-Natural light is a good way to combat the ill effects of fluorescent lights — or, if you’re short on windows, try natural light bulbs or a light therapy device.
+Natural light is a good way to combat the ill effects of fluorescent lights — or, if you’re short on windows, try natural light bulbs or a light therapy lamp.

 Your employees need to enjoy the space in which they work.
 Positivity is simple to improve, and it can affect change in all of the other qualities you want to see in your work team.
 The overall happiness of your team can be affected by these simple office changes.